 My Birth Story

 As my fourth trimester has came to a close, I began to write my birth story.
-Now I decided it is time for me to share my birth story!
+Now I decided it is time for me to share it!
 So here it goes.

 My first real contractions started Friday night while watching Stranger Things at Lauren’s house, but I was still unsure if those few were even real!
 After having a few more through the night, I woke up Saturday morning so excited- I knew it was really happening!
 I knew I would need some energy, so we headed to get a big breakfast at my favorite Mexican breakfast place- Yellowbird.
 Lauren and Emma had been at the farmers market, so they walked over and met us there.
 Through breakfast, I was having pretty inconsistent contractions about every 5-8 minutes.
 I would just put my head down or lean into Devin sitting next to me to breath through them.